18F/join.tts.gsa.gov/pages/positions/data-and-analytics-specialist.md

 ### {{ page.title }} - GS-{{ page.gs_level }}

-We are looking for a Data & Analytics Specialist to join the IT Modernization Centers of Excellence (COE) to help develop and improve the capabilities and services of our partner agencies.
+We are looking for a Data & Analytics Specialist to join the IT Modernization Centers of Excellence (CoE) to help develop and improve the capabilities and services of our partner agencies.

 The federal government has hundreds of thousands of data sets and managing that data is an extremely challenging task.
 As a Data & Analytics Specialist, you will help agencies liberate and embrace their data, equip them with profound insights drawn from that data, empowering them to more effectively fulfill their mission.